kozmik-moore/cleaning-bank-marketing-campaign-data/README.md

 ##### Set up interpreter and kernel

-1. Type "interpreter" into the "command palette" (`Ctrl+Shift+P` on Windows) to select you interpreter.
-If you see an interpreter option with your version of Python matching the directory where
+1. Type "interpreter" into the "command palette" (`Ctrl+Shift+P` on Windows) to select your interpreter.

     > If you do not see an interpreter matching the version of Python you are using, browse to it using the "Enter interpreter path..." option.

-2. If VS Code does not automatically select a kernel for you, as indicated by a button near the upper right corner of the application window, you can either press that button or use the command palette to select a kernel using the option "Notebook: Select Notebook Kernel".
+2. If VS Code does not automatically select a kernel for you--as indicated by a button near the upper right corner of the application window--you can either press that button or use the command palette to select a kernel using the option "Notebook: Select Notebook Kernel".

     > This step must be performed with the window focused on the Jupyter notebook file (`notebook.ipynb`).